About Inner Compass Initiative

 Inner Compass Initiative strives to contribute towards everyone reclaiming wisdom, knowledge and power, both within us as individuals and between us in our relationships and communities.
 We work to support individuals to engage in curious, critical, independent self-education and inner exploration, and collectively, to help develop more interconnected, empowered and resilient grassroots communities.

-A future of interconnected individuals and communities flourishing beyond the mental health system.
+A future of interconnected individuals and communities flourishing beyond psychiatric drugs and diagnoses.

 Our Guiding Principles and Values